75 Years of Home

 WhY DOES IT still matter?

-People who develop a deep intercultural understanding through lived experiences of cultural difference - whether as exchange students or host families - gain a broader perspective on the world.
+People who develop a deep intercultural understanding through lived experiences of cultural difference, whether as exchange students or host families, gain a broader perspective on the world.
 They come to appreciate the necessity of cooperation, see democratic societies as inherently pluralistic, and support institutions that bridge differences rather than exploit them.
 In an increasingly fragmented landscape, this mindset serves as an important counterbalance to forces pulling societies apart.
-Because the world needs understanding - today as much as in 1951.
+Because the world needs understanding today as much as it did back in 1951.

 Learn more